Woodbury Public Library

 Information is collected and made available in many formats.
 These include, but are not limited to:

-- DVDs and videocassettes
+- DVDs and Videogames

-Because of space and budget limitations, certain types of materials may be collected in the one format that we believe to be the most useful for our patrons.
+Because of space and budget limitations, certain types of materials may be collected in the format that we believe to be the most useful for our patrons.

 Donations of Books and Other Material